thienan092/60-Days-Of-Udacity/Virtual Football Envirionment for Multi-Agent System (Reinforcement Learning)/README.md

-# Virtual Football Envirionment for Multi-Agent System
+# Virtual Football Environment for Multi-Agent System

-This project is not only a Multi-Agent environment, but also an illustration of a workaround to apply Deep Learning frameworks into traditional AI competitions.
+This project is not only a Multi-Agent environment but also an illustration of a workaround to apply Deep Learning frameworks into traditional AI competitions.

 ## Getting started